Crypto Adoption Around the World: Senegal

 Emergence of Crypto Startups and Fintech

-Some of these startups are also organizing workshops to educate the public about crypto, fostering a more informed community that could drive future demand.
+These startups are also organizing workshops to educate the public about crypto, fostering a more informed community that could drive future demand, and partnerships with international crypto companies are bringing additional resources and experience into the local market.

 Growing Public Awareness and Education Initiatives